 In the summer of 2001, The City of Timmins officially opened the Shania Twain Centre.
 The attraction houses an exhibit of Twain's memorabilia and pays tribute to the town's favorite country star.

-Twain recently released her fourth record, Up!, to unprecedented success.
+Twain's fourth studio album, Up!, has met unprecedented success.
 Since its release on November 19, 2002, UP! has sold more than 1,000,000 records in Canada alone.
 It has also set a new record for consecutive weeks in the #1 chart position at 11.
 UP! was the highest selling record (foreign or domestic) in Canada in 2002.

-Shania performed at the 2002 Grey Cup game in Edmonton, Super Bowl XXXVII in San Diego, and is set to host the 2003 JUNO Awards in Ottawa on April 6th, 2003.
-Shania is nominated for five 2003 JUNO Awards: Album of the Year, Artist of the Year, Songwriter of the Year, Country Recording of the Year and the fan-voted "Fan Choice Award."
+Shania performed at the 2002 Grey Cup game in Edmonton, Super Bowl XXXVII in San Diego, and hosted the 2003 JUNO Awards in Ottawa on April 6th, 2003.

 On November 19, 2004, she appeared on the BBC charity telethon Children in Need.
 In addition to performing "Up!", she also acted as one of the celebrity assistants in an "all-star" magic act, in an illusion called "Clearly Impossible", in which she was sawed in half inside a clear-sided box.